Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect.md

 - **geo:** This will be the geo used to decide whether to return records defined for this gateway based on the requesting client's location.
 This should be set even if you have one gateway in a single geo.
 - **defaultGeo:** For Azure and AWS, this will decide, if there should be a default geo.
 A default geo acts as a "catch-all" (GCP always sets a catch-all) for clients outside of the defined geo locations.
 There can only be one default value and so it is important you set `defaultGeo` as true for **one** and **only one** geo code for each of the gateways in that geo.

-Wait for the DNSPolicy to marked as enforced:
+Wait for the DNSPolicy to marked as accepted and enforced:

 ```
+kubectl --context $KUBECTL_CONTEXT wait dnspolicy simple-dnspolicy -n kuadrant-system --for=condition=accepted
 kubectl --context $KUBECTL_CONTEXT wait dnspolicy simple-dnspolicy -n kuadrant-system --for=condition=enforced
 ```